-So Bette, in a sea of gorgeous Hollywood starlets, was a bit tricky to cast.
-It wasn’t until her 23rd film, Of Human Bondage (1934) that Bette finally got the chance to show what she was capable of as an actress.
+It wasn’t until her 23rd film, Of Human Bondage (1934), that Bette finally had the chance to show what she was capable of as an actress.
 Bette’s performance as the despicable prostitute Mildred Rogers brought her much critical acclaim.
-Finally, it seemed, she had found her niche!

-When Jack Warner, head of Warner Brothers—the studio where Bette ended up after Universal—assigned Bette to make Dangerous, she was ready to risk suspension and turn the role down.
-Bette found the plot soapy, the production values low, and was frankly a little miffed that even after the successful Of Human Bondage, she was still being assigned “B” pictures.
+When Jack Warner, head of Warner Brothers—the studio where Bette ended up after Universal—assigned Bette to make Dangerous, she debated turning the role down and taking a suspension.
+Bette found the plot soapy, the production values low, and was a more than a little miffed that, even after the successful Of Human Bondage, she was still being assigned “B” pictures.

 “This Davis girl is rapidly becoming one of the most interesting of our screen actresses.”